stef1927/cuda_exercises/README.md

 ## Requirements

-* NVIDIA HPC SDK for compiling the cpu examples, CUDA runtime toolkit (included in SDK) for gpu examples.
+* NVIDIA HPC SDK for compiling the CPU examples, CUDA toolkit (included in SDK) for the GPU examples.

 ## Credits